Left: Aurther Richards Paiute; Right: Richard Turly Asst. Church Historian; Center: Mayor Michael Haaland of Circleville foreground.

 Mary Meyer at Chief Black Hawk's Gravesite Spring Lake, Utah

 All are endowed by their Creator with certain unalienable rights, 'life, liberty, and the pursuit of happiness.'
 Native American Indians are the only class of peoples in the United States whose unalienable rights are determined by the United States Government.
 Like race horses and dogs, Indians must be pedigreed and numbered.
-For Indians, your tribe must be registered with the government and be listed on what is known as the Federal Register.
+For Indians, your Nation must be registered with the government and be listed on what is known as the Federal Register.
 Without this listing, regardless of Treaty status, Executive Orders or Congressional Acts, you are unprotected by the laws designed to insure Indian rights are protected.
 These laws are referred to as "Indian Laws" when Indians have had little or no say in the creation of these laws.

 It is well documented that vast land once occupied exclusively by Native Americans for eons of time was stolen, while Native people were forced or allowed to remain on small portions known today as "Indian Reservations."
 This was a way of confining us to specific and undesirable areas.
 The Courts have repeatedly ruled these reservations are governed by "Sovereign Nations."
 Utah, like so many other states, ignore such court rulings.

-In Utah, the Timpanogos Tribe is historically the largest tribe in Utah and presently the only tribe seeking "Federal Recognition".
+In Utah, the Timpanogos Nation is historically the largest Nation in Utah and presently the only Nation seeking "Federal Recognition".
 We live on an Executive Ordered Reservation that was solidified by Congress in 1864 for the "exclusive use and occupancy" of the "Indians of Utah Territory."
 Our reservation, "The Uintah Valley", has been under constant attack politically as the Government of the State of Utah, the majority of which belong to the Church of Jesus Christ of Latter-Day Saints (Mormons), have over the past 160 years been relentless in their efforts to take possession of the land and resources.
 They have tried to deny us our hunting rights, our fishing rights, religious freedoms, natural resources, water rights, etc. on our own land.
 This has damaged our culture, our religion, our identity, and perhaps most importantly, our freedom.

 Over the past twenty years we the Timpanogos people have been working with the Department of the Interior for what is called "Federal Recognition."
 It has been the law for many years that "Federal Recognition" can be established in one of three ways, through Congress, the Interior Department, or the federal court system.
 We, the Timpanogos people are seeking recognition through the Interior Department.
 With our recognition nearing completion, Utah by and through their Representative Rob Bishop is now attempting to strip that power from the Interior Department and place it solely in the hands of Congress.
 Which Mr. Bishop will then be one of two people to decide if Congress will ever hear our plea.